michaelssavage/plantbassd/posts/fresh-juice/dj-ladybarn-15-6-22.md

 Il Padrino has been welcoming anyone and everyone to the party since its birth in 2014 out of Belfast showcasing the more elaborate side of club music.
 The past 8 years has seen the label sharing many different genres beit garage, footwork, or phonk, all the while carrying interesting themes and sharing the tracks to the world for free.
 It's a labour of love existing merely for the enjoyment of it all, and that passion evidently filters through to the music.

 Hailing from Fallowfield, Manchester, DJ Ladybarn has been a common provider to the imprint with his take on UK garage and break sounds.
-Previously inspired by phonk music as well old skool UKG and 2-step, Ladybarn has been pushing a more a break-beat and bass driven sound on recent releases, with nods to those previous inspirations clearly still evident in his productions.
+Previously inspired by phonk music as well old skool UKG and 2-step, Ladybarn has been pushing a more break-beat and bass driven sound on recent releases, with nods to those previous inspirations clearly still evident in his productions.

 Gunchester was made with the intention of trying something new.
 A phonk-fused 2 step 4 tracker that pays homage to artists like Bicep, Overmono, MJ Cole, and many heads from the 90’s garage and house era, yet all the while it maintains its own unique atmospheric club feel.